puppetsw/CivilSurveySuite/README.md

 implements IExtensionApplication, but if you really wanted to do that, you could if you make the command handler methods static.
-If you're not sure about the difference between static and non-static (or 'instance') methods, get a hold of some basic C# learning materials, and try to become more familar with the basic concepts that underly the tools you're working with.
+If you're not sure about the difference between static and non-static (or 'instance') methods, get a hold of some basic C# learning materials, and try to become more familiar with the basic concepts that underlie the tools you're working with.

 > As can be seen, it is not necessary to commit transactions for object reading access, but for performance sake, we had better commit such transactions as well.
 In addition,